Family of attainable geometric quantum speed limits: The distance and the geometric QSL

-Fig. \ref{geometry_fig} can provide an intuitive understanding of the metric space.
-It can be seen that $\left\langle \frac{\mathbb I}{N}, F(\rho)\right\rangle=\frac{\sqrt{f(Tr\rho^2)-Tr\rho^2}}{\sqrt{N}\sqrt{f(Tr\rho^2)-\frac{1}{N}}}$, the intersection angle of $\mathbb I/N$ and $F(\rho)$ is entirely determined by the purity of $\rho$, hence the metric space $F(\mathcal D)$ is a unit spherical crown, whose north pole is the maximally mixed state, and whose latitudes consist of the density matrices sharing same purity.
-The alternative function $f$ is used to adjust the distribution of the latitudes with different purities.
-For example, let $f(x)=x$, which means that $F(\mathcal{D})$ is a unit circle lying on a super-plane that is orthogonal to the identical operator, and all the latitudes overlap together.
-Ref. \cite{PhysRevLett.120.060409} develops a geometrical QSL for states sharing identical eigenvalue spectrums based on this metric space.
-As another case, one can also select $f(x)=Tr\rho_0^2$ as a constant for a fixed $\rho_0$.
-In Fig. \ref{geometry_fig}, the latitude with the purity of $Tr\rho_0^2$ coincides with the equator of the semi-sphere.
+where the final inequality is obtained by using $\frac{d}{dx}f(x)\leq 1\leq (f(x)-1/N)/(x-1/N)$.
+That is, the density matrix with less mixedness shows a larger intersection angle with the maximally mixed state.
+In this sense, the metric space $F(\mathcal D)$ is a unit spherical cap whose north pole is the maximally mixed state and whose latitudes consist of the density matrices with the same purity.
+It also indicates that $\left\langle F(\mathbb I/N), F(\rho)\right\rangle$ labels the latitude related to the purity $\mathrm{Tr}\rho^2$, and Eq. (\ref{deri_dis1}) indicates that density matrices with less purity occupy the latitude which is closer to the north pole, which is a natural result because one can decrease the purity of the system by mixing the maximally mixed state.
+The function $f\in\mathcal F$ adjusts the distribution of the latitudes with different purities.
+For an example of the unitary dynamics, let $f(x)=\mathrm{Tr}\rho_0^2$ as a constant for a fixed $\rho_0$.
+In Figure \ref{geometry_fig}, the latitude with the purity of $\mathrm{Tr}\rho_0^2$ coincides with the equator of the semi-sphere.